 Candidates must have a bachelor’s degree before beginning their programs.
 For English teaching positions, candidates must also have experience teaching English as a second language and also have native fluency in spoken English.
 Asian language ability is generally expected for non-teaching positions, but not necessary for English teaching positions.

 In selecting fellows, PiA looks for open-minded, self-motivated, enthusiastic, and hardworking individuals.
 Previous travel and cross-cultural experience is helpful but not essential.
 A patient and flexible outlook toward career decisions is also beneficial.

 Please note: There is a $50 application fee for this program.
-All applicants must be able to travel to Princeton University for interviews in January of the application year, and all recipients must attend a weekend orientation at Princeton in late May—applicants are expected to bear these travel expenses.
+All applicants must be able to travel to Princeton University for interviews in January of the application year, and all recipients must attend a weekend orientation at Princeton in the summer prior to departure for Asia—applicants are expected to bear these travel expenses.
 Fellows are also expected to contribute $350 to overall program costs, and to cover their travel to and from the host country in many cases.